-This course provides the student with the necessary theory and laboratory experiences for the development of skills required to qualify as a longterm care, Nursing Assistant/Home Health Aide.
+This course provides the student with the necessary theory and laboratory experiences for the development of skills required to qualify as a long-term care, Nursing Assistant/Home Health Aide.
 Emphasis is placed on the acquisition of skills in communication, observation, safety, mobility/body mechanics, personal and restorative care, and infection control necessary to care for patients and clients of all ages.
 Upon completion of this course, the student will be able to apply concepts and skills in areas required by the Omnibus Budget Reconciliation Act (OBRA) and the National Association of Home Care.
-Credits: 11 Prerequisites:

-As required by program.
 Co-Requisites: NAS/HHA 121